dfds/aws-inventory-orchestrator/README.md

 ## To do

+- Document every step to set this up (start by tearing all down)
+  - Built-in infrastructure command
+  - Roles/permissions
-- Golang prereqs/infrastructure:
+  - etc.
-  - Encrypt S3 bucket (in dfds-security)
 - Kubernetes:
   - Add common and different labels to orchestrator and runner jobs
-- Pipeline stuff
 - Containers:
   - Run as non-root
     - Can specify in Dockerfile?